 In November, 2016, the Nova Scotia Government announced that they would implement a cap-and-trade system in Nova Scotia by 2018 to comply with the Pan-Canadian Framework on Clean Growth and Climate Change.
-Then, in March 2016, Nova Scotia Environment released a discussion paper titled Nova Scotia Cap and Trade Program Design Options, which was open for written comment between March 8 and March 31, 2017.
+In March 2016, Nova Scotia Environment released a discussion paper titled Nova Scotia Cap and Trade Program Design Options, which was open for written comment between March 8 and March 31, 2017.
 In October 2016, Nova Scotia passed enabling legislation to amend the Environmnent Act to include references to the cap-and-trade program.

-EAC, although encouraged by the movement toward a carbon pricing framework in Nova Scotia, is concerned by the direction outlined in the discussion paper.
+EAC, although encouraged by the movement toward a carbon pricing framework in Nova Scotia, was concerned by the direction outlined in the discussion paper.
 At this time, we are not confident that the system as-proposed will be effective in reducing greenhouse gas emissions, or equitable for low- and middle-income Nova Scotians.
 We released an official position statement detailing these concerns in March 2017 and released a policy brief before we appeared before the Law Amendments Committee at Province House in October 2017.

 Principles for Equitable Carbon Pricing

 April 2016 Open Letter: Groups Agree on Core Principles for NS Carbon Pricing

 In advance of Nova Scotia’s 2016/17 Budget, a diversity of thirteen groups have come together to urge provincial government to develop a carbon pricing system for Nova Scotia based on five key principles: effective; fair; transparent; efficient; and economically sustainable.
 The groups represented labour, anti-poverty, environmental, and social justice communities across the province.

 "Done right, a made-in-Nova Scotia approach to carbon pricing can help us target the sources of pollution our current laws are missing, while also giving us new financial resources we can use to help vulnerable people and invest in our communities."